eccenca/documentation.eccenca.com/CONTRIBUTING.md

 - [task](https://taskfile.dev/)
 - git, markdown editor

+On a few OS distributions (e.g. Arch Linux) the tool/binary is named `go-task`.

 The following shell session demonstrates the local workflow (after you forked the repository):

 ``` shell-session